-Water quality is determined by the living processes that regulate the chemical conditions of salt water.
-The measures put in place under the WFD and the MSFD are helping to protect water quality, but it is still under threat from polluting activities such as agriculture and industrial discharges.
-In PNPC, the main sources of water pollution are nitrogen from land-based sources 56 from towns like Hyères, pollution from pleasure boats based in the AMA and the Bagaud mooring area57 and, more occasionally, pollution from marine sources (e.g. the 2018 oil spill)58.
+Water quality is determined by numerous biotic, abiotic, and anthropogenic factors.
+Thus, the measures implemented under the WFD (Water Framework Directive) or the MSFD (Marine Strategy Framework Directive) aim to reduce the impacts of anthropogenic activities on the marine environment in order to achieve or maintain a good ecological status of the environment.
+In PNPC, the main sources of water pollution are nitrogen from land-based sources 57 from towns like Hyères, pollution from pleasure boats based in the AMA and the Bagaud58 mooring area57 and, more occasionally, pollution from anthropic sources (e.g. the 2018 oil spill)59.